opensearch-project/project-website/_posts/2024-02-15-replacing-default-admin-credentials.md

 ---
 layout: post
-title:  ""
+title:  "Enhancing Security in OpenSearch 2.12.0: The End of Default Admin Password"
 authors:
  - dchanp
 date: 2024-02-15
 categories:
  - community-updates
  - technical-posts
-meta_keywords: OpenSearch Security
+meta_keywords: "OpenSearch Security, Security Demo Configuration"
-meta_description:
+meta_description: Learn about the changes to Security plugin's demo configuration setup
 has_math: false
 has_science_table: false
 ---

-### Enhancing Security in OpenSearch 2.12.0: The End of Default Admin Passwords

-**Introduction**

 In the realm of data management and search engines, OpenSearch has been a key player, offering robust features and a flexible platform for users worldwide.
-However, with the release of OpenSearch 2.12.0, a significant security upgrade is set to transform how administrators initially set up their clusters, particularly concerning the security plugin.
+With the release of OpenSearch 2.12.0, a significant security upgrade is set to transform how administrators initially set up their clusters using the security plugin's demo configuration tool.

 **The Vulnerability of Default Passwords**

 Until OpenSearch version 2.11.x, the security plugin shipped with a default admin password, 'admin'.
-While this facilitated ease of use during initial setup, it posed a significant security risk, especially if the cluster is left publicly reachable.
+While this facilitated ease of use during initial setup, it posed a significant security risk.
 Despite warnings from the demo configuration tool against using this default password in production, the risk of leaving clusters vulnerable was a pressing concern.

 **A Shift to Mandatory Strong Passwords**

 Addressing this issue, OpenSearch 2.12.0 introduces a critical change: the requirement to set a strong, custom password for the admin user during the security plugin's demo configuration setup.
 This requirement applies to all versions starting from 2.12.0 and ensures a more secure initial setup.

-**Implementation in Different Environments**
+**Implementation in Different Distributions**

+Let's take a look at couple of different distributions and how to setup a custom admin password with each of these:

 - **TARball Distribution:**
   - *Before*: Run `./opensearch-tar-install`.